-With these employment gatekeepers, models are wholly dependent on an agent's discretion to submit their portfolio for clients' consideration, or as to which "go sees" or casting calls to attend.10 The agent negotiates the model's pay,11 dictates the model's schedule, advises the model as to the shoot's time and location, who they will be working with, the shoot's duration, as well as what the shoot requires of them.12 The agent often arranges the models' transportation, or travel and accommodations if the shoot is out of town.13 But, the agent's gatekeeper role only goes so far.
-Though agents can influence a client's hiring decisions, the industry affords agencies great power and discretion, they bear little responsibility-or accountability-to those dependent on them.
+With these employment gatekeepers, models are wholly dependent on an agent's discretion to submit their portfolio for clients' consideration, or as to which "go sees" or casting calls to attend.
+10 The agent negotiates the model's pay, 11 dictates the model's schedule, advises the model as to the shoot's time and location, who they will be working with, the shoot's duration, as well as what the shoot requires of them.
+12 The agent often arranges the models' transportation, or travel and accommodations if the shoot is out of town.
+13 But, the agent's gatekeeper role only goes so far.
+Though agents can influence a client's hiring decisions, the decision ultimately rests with the client.
+14 In sum, though the industry affords agencies great power and discretion, they bear little responsibility-or accountability-to those dependent on them.